Evans Graham

 Community

-The final result will benefit the community within which it resides aesthetically and environmentally, with increased visibility and as an educational influence.
+The final result must benefit the community with which it resides aesthetically and functionally.
+It should increase the visibility of historic preservation and be an educational influence.
+It should be impactful.

 Quality